 May 20: Owyhee County Fossils

-Field Trip Coordinator Steve Cox will lead to visit some of our favorite fossil stops in Owyhee County: the Algal Reef, Horse Hill Beach for potential fish and mollusk fossils and the famous Chalk Hills/Glenns Ferry Formations discontinuity featured on the IMMG website photo slider, the Bruneau Woodpile for petrified wood and concretions and the Rye Creek Road site where a number of fossils (including a beaver jaw) have been discovered by BSU students.
+Field Trip Coordinator Steve Cox will lead to visit some of our favorite fossil stops in Owyhee County: the Algal Reef, the Bruneau Woodpile for petrified wood and concretions and the Rye Patch Road site where a number of fossils have been discovered by BSU students.
 As a big bonus, Coyote Short PG, the IMMG licensed professional geologist, will act as the expert in identifying strata and fossils!

 We will meet at the Museum for registration at 7:30 AM with a prompt departure at 8:00 AM.
 We will rendezvous and have a rest stop at the Bruneau City Park.
 This could be an alternate registration site at about 9:15 AM.
 “Field latrine” conditions will prevail after we leave Bruneau.
 Dress for the weather, bring lunch and water.
 Return to Boise by 5:00 PM, or earlier if necessary.
 No preregistration needed.
 A note on equipment: bring geologic hammers, cheap strainers (if you can sneak them past your wife – IMMG will bring about 6), trowels to scrape the outcrops into the strainers, loupes to look for small fossil bits.
 A note on collecting: vertebrate fossils can NOT be collected on public lands.
 They can be identified and examined, but must be left in situ.
 Invertebrates, including mollusks, can be collected in “reasonable amounts” as can petrified wood and leaf impressions.

-Special Note on Vehicle Suitability: Horse Hill and Bruneau Woodpile are best accessed by high clearance/all-wheel drive vehicles.
+Special Note on Vehicle Suitability: Bruneau Woodpile is best accessed by high clearance/all-wheel drive vehicles.
 We can stage to a certain point and then transfer people from sedans to seats in high clearance/all-wheel drive vehicles for the final distance.
 It would be helpful for as many participants as possible to bring high clearance/all-wheel drive vehicles to provide space for those that do not have such a vehicle.
+Weather immediately prior to the trip date may impact access to locations (because of the famous “Owyhee gumbo”) and that can only be determined on the day of the trip.

 June 17: Gold Panning Moved to August